jmolsen/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 I wanted to handle the data augmentation before the image preprocessing so that I could preprocess all the images at once.

-Finally, in the eighth code cell, I converted the images to grayscale and ran min-max scaling on them.
+Finally, in the eighth code cell, I converted the images to grayscale, ran histogram equalization, and ran min-max scaling on them.
 In some of my earlier versions I was using the RGB images, but thought that I might be making it too complicated.
 I thought that since signs should be recognizable mostly by their shape and symbols and in varying lighting conditions that it would better to try to learn them as normalized grayscale.

 Here is an example of a traffic sign image before and after grayscaling.
 ![Random Image Before Grayscaling][image2]